Frontline Pilipinas: Tulfo's departure

 On October 1, 2021, Raffy Tulfo bid farewell to the newscast to run for senator in 2022.

 Julius Babao was named as Tulfo's replacement, joining the newscast on February 7, 2022.
 In conjunction with this, Frontline Pilipinas also debuted its new opening billboard, title card, and graphics.
 Babao was originally to make his debut on January 17, but was postponed due to the increasing number of COVID-19 cases brought by the omicron variant.
 Ed Lingao and Paolo Bediones took over as interim anchors of the newscast.
+On May 22, 2023, the newscast was extended to 90 minutes.

 On January 8, 2024, Jiggy Manicad joined the newscast, becoming its first third main anchor.
 It also marked his return to journalism, after a nearly six-year hiatus.

 From March 8, 2025, beginning with its weekend edition, all of the newscast's edition (with exception of News5 Alerts until June 8, 2025) silently dropped its original theme music and began adopting the composition used by its predecessor program Aksyon from 2010 to 2017 throughout its broadcasts for unknown reasons, sharing the music with TV5's affiliate in Zamboanga City for its regional newscast Dateline Zamboanga.

 A week later, the newscast transitioned to a temporary studio set, as its current news studio underwent renovations in preparation for the Bilang Pilipino 2025 mid-term election coverage.
 On April 29, the graphics were updated, starting with the morning edition of Frontline Express.
 On May 10, the newscast returned to its newly renovated News5 Studio, ahead of the Bilang Pilipino 2025 midterm election coverage.
 The same day also marked the rollout of updated graphics.

 On May 16, Manicad made his final appearance on the newscast to become the anchor of its lead-in, Una sa Lahat, previously a segment of the newscast.
 On May 19, it was shortened to 45 minutes to make way for Una sa Lahat and Ang Mutya ng Section E. Beginning August 25, Babao took a leave from the newscast amid an investigation into the Discaya interviews; various male anchors rotated to fill his spot.
+Then, from September 29, 2025, to January 1, 2026, it was expanded to an hour due to primetime programming changes.
+Beginning January 2 to September 4, 2026, Frontline Pilipinas was expanded to 1 hour and 45 minutes, following the end of the 5-year content partnership with ABS-CBN to air its primetime programs.
+It was then shortened to 1 hour and 15 minutes on September 7, 2026; Una sa Lahat was shortened to 15 minutes.